 Cross-Platform Development

 The Angular framework offers cost-efficient progressive web application solutions capable of running across multiple platforms.
-Moreover, developers choose this framework because applications made using Angular imitate true native applications and offer native-like UI.
+Moreover, developers choose this framework because Angular applications imitate true native applications and offer a native-like UI.

 Top Quality

-It is challenging to learn how to build mobile apps using Angular because it requires certain qualifications on the developers’ part.
-However, its multiple structural elements like Directives, Components, Injectors, Pipes, etc., enable your team to create high-quality applications.
+Learning how to build mobile apps using Angular is challenging because it requires certain qualifications from the developers.
+However, its multiple structural elements, like Directives, Components, Injectors, Pipes, etc., enable your team to create high-quality applications.

 Better Speed and Performance